 One important thing to consider is how much data you use on your phone.
 More data usage equals higher monthly data charges.
 Since 5G can potentially offer faster speeds, you may end up using more data than before–so keep an eye on what you use to avoid unexpected costs.

-5g security is another concern, as the network would enable governments and telecoms providers to gather vast amounts of private information about citizens.
+5g security is another concern, as the network would enable governments and telecom providers to gather vast amounts of private information about citizens.
 Anyone with access to the technology could theoretically track your location, behavior, and communications at any time without you knowing.
 Although there are strict regulations for 5G networks, one never knows how these rules will change once big companies start developing this technology further.

 Spectrum frequencies are limited, which means there are restrictions on how much traffic each frequency can carry.
 More devices operating on the same frequencies simultaneously have a higher risk of interference between devices using similar or adjacent bands.

-It's critical to have a decent grasp of the 5G network pros and cons if you want to make well-informed business decisions.
+It's critical to have a decent grasp of the 5G network's pros and cons if you want to make well-informed business decisions.
 By 2035, it is expected that 5G will generate $12 trillion in global income and revolutionize how organizations and individuals work.
 However, while there's plenty to be excited about, such as faster speeds and more possibilities to transform digitally, businesses must decide whether or not, now is the right time to invest in 5G.